Subscribe to the Social Media Lab Podcast via iTunes | Stitcher | Spotify

-Pods are a hush-hush, underground world where Instagram users try to trick the algorithm on Instagram in an attempt to get more likes, comments, impressions and followers.
+Instagram pods are a hush-hush, underground world where Instagram users try to trick the Instagram algorithm in an attempt to get more likes, comments, impressions, and followers.

 The idea is by getting this fabricated increased engagement, you can trick Instagram’s algorithm and your posts will show up more in the feed of your followers.

-But, as Jenn points out, pods have a problem:
+But, as Jenn points out, Instagram pods have a problem:

-Based on this conclusion, if you had, say, 1,000 people from an Instagram Pod engaging with your post, it will have ZERO effect on whether or not those that follow your Instagram account (and aren’t part of your pod) will see that post or future posts in their feed.
+For example, if you had 1,000 people from an Instagram Pod engaging with your post, it will have ZERO effect on whether or not those that follow your Instagram account (and aren’t part of your pod) will see that post or future posts in their feed.

 No doubt if you join an Instagram Pod you’ll see more engagement, but according to Stephanie Leishman this could lead to false confidence:

 “Recently, I interviewed the owner of a clothing business that has over 40,000 followers on Instagram.
 She told me that joining an Instagram pod or engagement group gives a false sense of confidence because pod members cause a boost in engagement, but that it doesn’t actually cause many additional people to like, comment, or buy.
 “It boosts my confidence,” she said, but she stopped joining pods when she realized it wasn’t helping to increase her sales.”

 Will Joining an Instagram Pod Help My Account?